grenaud/dice/README.md

 #chr	coord	REF,ALT	root	anc	IndividualA
 7	35190	G,T	0,1:0	0,1:0	122,1:0

-DICE can handle gzipped text file so gzip whenever possible to save space.
+DICE can handle gzipped text files so gzip whenever possible to save space.
 By default, we discard CpG islands but they can be added back in using the -wcpg.
 Also, you can flag transitions and transversions using the "-t" option.

 Example: